Capital punishment in Florida

 Capital punishment is a legal penalty in the U.S. state of Florida.

-Since 1976, the state has executed 100 convicted murderers, all at Florida State Prison.
-As of March 18, 2023, 299 offenders are awaiting execution.
+Since 1976, the state has executed 122 convicted murderers, all at Florida State Prison.
+As of November 13, 2025, 254 offenders are awaiting execution.

 History

-Florida performed its last pre-Furman execution in 1964.
+Prior to 1923, executions in Florida were carried out by county governments, usually by hanging.
+In 1923, the Florida Legislature made electrocution the official method of execution.
+The new electric chair was originally housed at Union Correctional Institution, but moved to Florida State Prison in 1962.

+The first electrocution was of Frank Johnson on October 7, 1924.
+The new electrocution law was challenged by the circuit court of Union County in June 1929 on the grounds that, as he was neither elected or appointed, the prison superintendent could not perform executions; the state supreme court upheld the law, however, in November 1930.
+Florida performed its last pre-Furman execution on May 12, 1964.
 After the Supreme Court of the United States struck down all states' death penalty procedures in Furman v.
-Georgia (1972), essentially ruling the imposition of the death penalty at the same time as a guilty verdict unconstitutional, Florida was the first state to draft a newly written statute on August 12, 1972.
+Georgia (1972), essentially ruling the imposition of the death penalty at the same time as a guilty verdict unconstitutional, Florida was the first state to draft a newly written statute on August 12, 1972, and all 96 death row inmates (95 male and 1 female) were commuted to life in prison.

 After the Supreme Court permitted the death penalty once more in Gregg v.
 Georgia (1976), the state electrocuted John Arthur Spenkelink on May 25, 1979, which was the second execution in the U.S. since 1967, after that of Gary Gilmore on January 17, 1977, in Utah.

+The state allows executions by lethal injection and electrocution, although the default method was lethal injection.
+A bill was proposed in March 2025 to allow executions by firing squad or nitrogen gas or other methods permitted under the constitution if lethal injection drugs are no longer available.

+On July 31, 2025, Florida broke its record of most executions in a year, post-Furman with 9 executions.
+On September 30, 2025, when the 13th execution of the year was carried out, Florida carried out the most executions in a single year in the state's history.

 Capital crimes

-In Florida, murder can be punished by death if it involves one of the next aggravating factors:
+In Florida, a murderer can be eligible for capital punishment if their crime involves one of the following aggravating factors: